Bruk3/COMS4995/README.md

 # COMS4995
 Open Source Development

-Ideas

-- Still brainstorming ideas for the project but I want to work on some sort of open source npm library
+Idea

-1. `js-universal-parser` - translate any data serialization language into another.
+`js-universal-parser` - translate any data serialization language into another.
   - Most npm parsers out there are only single purpose parsers such as:
     - `js-yaml`: parses yaml files into a json object and also dumps json objects into a yaml file
     - `fast-xml-parser`: parses xml files into a json object and dumps json objects into an xml file